SpenceKonde/DxCore/megaavr/extras/ioheaders/README.md

 See the License for the specific language governing permissions and limitations under the License.
 ```
-## Note on the DD-series
+## Note on the unreleased parts
-The DD-series headers are consistent with neither themselves nor the product brief in several places.
-This is typical (they clearly copy+pasted the content of the DB-series parts), and by the time silicon is shipping, we'll probably have a better set of headers.
-The important stuff all seems to be present and as expected.
+The headers for unreleased parts are included to help us all engage in speculation and prediction, which is always fun.
+They may change wihout notice.

+## Note on versions
+These are the latest versions as of 3/11/2022.
+They are more recent than the ones used by the core when compiling.
+The toolchain will be updated with the next release

 ## The most useful references
 The highest pincount, highest flash headers are the most useful ones to refer to when you need to know what some option is called or how it's spelled.